conventional-actions/next-version/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository
 2. Configure and install the dependencies: `npm install`
-3. Build the source code: `npm build`
+3. Build the source code: `npm run build`
 4. Make sure the tests pass on your machine: `npm run test`
 5. Create a new branch: `git checkout -b my-branch-name`
 6. Make your change, add tests, and make sure the tests still pass